Links below are to bookmarks on this page.

 1935: The large quantity of morels to be found was without precedent.
 (9)

-In the winter months Martha was active at the Minneapolis Public Library’s Science Museum.
+In the winter months of 1943/44 Martha was active at the Minneapolis Public Library’s Science Museum.
 She was a member of the Science Museum Society, which published a small newsletter titled “Minnesota Naturalist”.
-During the winter months Martha had a job of "Night Overseer."
+Late in 1943 Martha got a job of "Night Overseer" (14).
 Friends' member J. S. Futcher remembers that as it was the only time he ever saw Martha in a dress.
 At the Garden she would always be in green or brown slacks and wearing that green beret.
 Futcher later had the same night overseer position that Martha had.
 At one point in 1944 Martha was Acting Director of the Museum and editor of the newsletter and it was noted in Volume 3, #1 that as of March 30, 1944 she would relinquish those posts in order to take up her duties at the Eloise Butler Wildflower Garden.
 (10)

 Fig. 14B.
 Martha Crone.
 Photo - Martha Crone Collection, Minn.
 Historical Society.